HenrikBengtsson/future.BatchJobs/README.md

 processes such as those pushed out on a cluster.
 This can be useful when one tries to get the value of a asynchronous evaluation that took longer than expected causing R to pause.
-By hitting Ctrl-C one can get back to the main prompt and do other tasks while waiting for the long-running evaluation to complete.
+By hitting Ctrl-C one can get back to the main prompt and do other futures while waiting for the long-running evaluation to complete.